vamshikrishnam-coder/ISUACC-IoT/README.md

 - it is the simple hash function
 #### [encryption](encoder.m) and [decryption](decoder.m)
 - they are data encryption and decryption functions
+- it it is a symentric key encryption and decryption

 ## Demo